Mr-nobody2001/AutoMail/README.md

 4. If you have email attachments, place the attachment files in the "attachments" folder within the project.

 5. In the terminal, run the command node ./app.js from your project's directory.
 Make sure you are in the root directory of the project when running the command.
+Finally, execute the command npm install in the terminal.

 Important
 ----